Islands and Uhlmann phase: Explicit recovery of classical information from evaporating black holes: Introduction

 The analogue of the entanglement wedge for an evaporating black hole is the domain of dependence of the island $I$, so one might expect that by measuring the curvature of the Uhlmann phase of the Hawking radiation one can reproduce the symplectic form for the fields on the island.
 This would imply that the space of possible Hawking radiation states is a symplectic manifold, isomorphic to the island phase space.
 The main point of the present work is to confirm that this expectation is correct by bringing together the insights that led to~\eqref{Equation: island formula} and~\eqref{Equation: holographic uhlmann}.
 Both of the derivations for these formulae make use the same kind of mathematical tool -- namely the replica trick in a gravitational path integral.
 To get~\eqref{Equation: island formula}, one has to account for so-called `replica wormholes' in the path integral.
 Our results will follow from similarly accounting for these wormholes.
 There has been a lot of discussion on whether or not including them is the right thing to do~\cite{QuestionWormholes1,QuestionWormholes2,QuestionWormholes3}, but we will just assume that it is and make no further comments.

 To summarise, we will show that the curvature of the Hawking radiation Uhlmann phase is equivalent to the symplectic form of the island $I$, and that at late times semiclassical evolution provides an invertible map $\mathscr{S}$ between the island phase space and the initial phase space.
 Together these make up a complete decryption protocol for recovering classical information.
 The rest of the paper starts in Section~\ref{Section: Islands} with a description of the set-up, and a brief review of how the contributions of replica wormholes in the replica trick lead to the island formula~\eqref{Equation: island formula}.
 Then, in Section~\ref{Section: Uhlmann phase}, we define the Uhlmann phase, and explain how to compute it for Hawking radiation using an extension of the replica trick.
-In Section~\ref{Section: Information recovery}, we show how to reconstruct the island phase space, and we also exhibit the dynamical map $\mathscr{S}$.
+In Section~\ref{Section: Information recovery}, we show how to use this result to reconstruct the island phase space, and how to use the reconstruction to recover classical information from the black hole interior.
 We finish in Section~\ref{Section: Conclusion} with a short discussion of the broader consequences of our results.